depau/3dprint-wiki/wiki/printers/resin.md

 title: Resin
 parent: 3D printers
 nav_order: 2
+toc: true
 ---

 # 3D printers (Resin)

-Below is a list of printers at various price points that are generally considered great for ther price.
+Below is a **non-exhaustive** list of printers at various price points that are generally considered great for ther price.
+Just because a printer isn't listed here it doesn't mean it's bad.

 The printers listed below are resin printers.
 If you're interested in FDM printers, see the [FDM printers]({{ site.base_url }}/printers/) page.